hmaddocks/omnifocus-mcp/README.md

 This server uses [fast-mcp](https://github.com/yjacquin/fast-mcp) 1.6, which
 does not currently expose MCP server instructions during client initialization.
-To give an MCP client better guidance, copy the instructions below into a skill, rule, your project's `AGENTS.md`, or another client-specific instruction file.
+To give an MCP client better guidance, copy the instructions below into a skill, rule, your project's `AGENTS.md`, or your client-specific instruction file.

 ```text
 OmniFocus MCP server for macOS task management.